Geology

 The troughs of these folds are known as synclines, and the Idwal syncline can be seen running up Twll Du (Devil’s Kitchen) and the head of Cwm Idwal.
 On both sides of Twll Du, we see where the sea bed was raised.
 It is possible to see evidence of this today in the form of Brachiopod fossils, which were animals that lived on the sea bed around 400 million years ago.
 These fossils can be found around the summit of Y Garn (SH632595) and along Y Gribin (SH651686).

-It would not be possible to see a cross-section of the Idwal syncline in Twll Du without the impact of the glaciers, during the Ice Age, between 10,000 and 13,000 year ago.
+It would not be possible to see a cross-section of the Idwal syncline in Twll Du without the impact of the glaciers, during the Ice Age, between 26,000 and 10,000 years ago.

 Charles Darwin